David L O Smith

 Claude

 Claude - A gentle giant with a very kind nature.
 From a local, former riding school, he was an instructor's horse - he's happy to lead, or follow, or to go out alone.
-He doesn't do anything special so he's ideal for me as all I wish to do is hack out on the local Bedfordshire bridleways and, in due course, pull chain harrows in the field.
-We have been learning natural horsemanship, particularly Australian Natural Horsemanship, and we've become firm friends!
+He doesn't do anything special so he was ideal for me as all I wish to do was hack out on the local Bedfordshire bridleways and, in due course, pull chain harrows in the field.
+We learned natural horsemanship together (well, it was me who was learning, Claude already knew), particularly with Charles Wilson, and we became firm friends!
+Sadly he began to ail during the winter and he did not pick up during the spring, and died over night in late May, 2015; he had just turned 22 years old.

 Horse Riding Holidays - Unicorn Trails